megumi-ovo/Ising-GPU/README.md

 ```
 computes 4 physical quantities: M (magnetization), X (susceptibility), E (energy), C (specific heat) for a lattice of size N.

 These functions are defined in `test.cu` and called `main.cu`.
-You can modify parameters in `main.cu` and choose an arbitrary function to call.
+You can modify parameters in `main.cu` and choose one function of them to call.

 ## Test environment
 System: Ubuntu 16.04